-- A-1 Setting or fueling a fire of any size, including but not limited to smoking, lighting candles or using any device that produces smoke or vapour (including the use of electronic cigarettes, CBD/THC Pens and/or Hookas) are subject to points and monetary fine. - A-2 False report of a fire or other emergency, including pulling a fire alarm, when no safety emergency is evident, exceeding fire code occupancy limits, and or misusing or damaging safety or emergency equipment including covering smoke or heat detectors, tampering with fire extinguishers or security cameras are subject to points and monetary fine. - A-3 Intentionally or recklessly destroying, damaging, or defacing College or private property.
-The person or persons' responsible will be liable for all damages and costs of repairs. - A-4 Renting or subleasing of housing space or unauthorized room changes. - A-5 Breaking into any locked or secured housing space anywhere within the building, including maintenance areas, rooftops, basements, another resident's room/Pod, and/or public housing space may result in criminal charges.
+A-1 Setting or fueling a fire of any size, including but not limited to smoking, lighting candles or using any device

+- that produces smoke or vapour (including the use of electronic cigarettes, CBD/THC Pens and/or Hookas). - A-2 False report of a fire or other emergency, including pulling a fire alarm, when no safety emergency is evident, exceeding fire code occupancy limits, and or misusing or damaging safety or emergency equipment including covering smoke or heat detectors, tampering with fire extinguishers or security cameras. - A-3 Intentionally or recklessly destroying, damaging, or defacing College or private property.
+The person or persons responsible will be liable for all damages and costs of repairs. - A-4 Renting or subleasing of housing space or unauthorized room changes. - A-5 Breaking into any locked or secured housing space anywhere within the building, including maintenance areas, rooftops, basements, another resident's room, and public housing space.